rudeGit/azure-content/articles/service-fabric/service-fabric-cluster-security.md

 Login-AzureRmAccount
 ```

 The following script will create a new resource group and/or a key vault if they are not already present.
-**Please note: if you're using an existing keyvault, it must be configured to support deployment, by using this script.**
+(If key vault is to be created, make sure that vault name is all lowercase). **Please note: if you're using an existing keyvault, it must be configured to support deployment, by using this script.**
 ```
 Set-AzureRmKeyVaultAccessPolicy -VaultName <Name of the Vault> -ResourceGroupName <string> -EnabledForTemplateDeployment -EnabledForDeployment
 ```